Robustness to corruption in pre-trained Bayesian neural networks: Methods

 \subsection{Structured covariance estimation in CNNs}

 The \textshiftmatch{} operation shown in Eq.~\eqref{eq:shiftmatch_Htest} is appropriate for fully-connected networks with a relatively small number of features.
-However, this approach cannot be applied directly to convolutional neural networks, because the feature maps are of size $CHW$, where $C$ is the number of channels, $H$ is the height and $W$ is the width.
-Thus, we end up with huge $CHW \times CHW$ covariance matrices, which presents computational difficulties (e.g.\ the matrix square roots require $\mathcal{O}(C^3 H^3 W^3)$ compute), makes it difficult to accurately estimate them, especially with small (e.g. $128$) minibatches.
+However, this approach cannot be applied directly to CNNs, because the feature maps are of size $CHW$, where $C$ is the number of channels, $H$ is the height and $W$ is the width.
+Thus, we end up with huge $CHW \times CHW$ covariance matrices, which presents computational difficulties (e.g.\ the matrix square roots require $\mathcal{O}(C^3 H^3 W^3)$ compute).

-Instead, it is necessary to choose to structure our covariance estimates in order to improve accuracy and speed up matrix computations.
-We can choose to match the spatial covariance for each channel separately.
-This would require us to estimate $C$ separate $HW \times HW$ covariance matrices.
+Instead, we need to structure our covariance estimates to improve accuracy and speed up matrix computations.
+We begin by choosing to match the spatial covariance for each channel separately, which would require us to estimate $C$ separate $HW \times HW$ covariance matrices.
 Even then, this poses difficulties because images or feature maps can have very large numbers of pixels.
-Thus, we need to impose further spatial structure, and we choose to treat the covariance along the height and width separately, using a Kronecker factored covariance \citep{martens2015optimizing}, so we end up with a $H\times H$ matrix and a $W \times W$ matrix for each channel (see Fig.~\ref{fig:variants} for other variants).
+Thus, we need to impose further spatial structure, and we choose to treat the covariance along the height and width separately, using a Kronecker factored covariance \citep{martens2015optimizing}, so we end up with a $H\times H$ matrix and a $W \times W$ matrix for each channel (see Appendix Fig.~\ref{fig:variants} for other variants).